 Night running tips

 Don’t forget that staying safe on your night run is your number one priority.
 Now that you have everything you need to be seen remember:

 - Ditch the headphones.

 - Change your running route frequently but stick to roads you know.

-- Tell someone you are going out for a run and your route
+- Tell someone where you are going and how long you expect to be.

 - Run against traffic.